-Stars and planets tend explode if they hit a largeenough or fast-enough object.
-And when they hit a smaller object, they tend to produce giant volcanos, and lose their gas, and their atmosphere, like Mars, which seems to have been punched through twice and almost entirely de-gassed.
+Stars, planets, and soap bubbles tend explode if they hit a large-enough or fast-enough object.
+And when they hit a smaller object, they tend to produce giant volcanos, and lose their gas, and their atmosphere, like Mars, which seems to have been punched through twice and almost entirely degassed.
 When they get hit by small objects, the result might only be "punch-ins", but either might produce hotspots like we see at Hawaii and Sao Tome.
 And there are two of these on earth, so we have to wonder if it was one small punch through.
-Like a bullet shot through an empty warehouse.
+Like a bullet shot through an empty sheetmetal warehouse.